JyothiSreez/Python-Django-project/README.md

 # Traveler Blog (The Top Sights Of Abbotsford)
+- A test purpose project
-  A blog created using Python, Html and Css in Django framework.
+ - A blog created using Python, Html and Css(limited) in Django framework.

 #### Description